-The main lines of business within this class are Mortgage & Credit and Surety
+The main lines of business within this class are Mortgage & Credit and Surety.

 AEL's mortgage & credit products protect banks, building societies and consumers.
 AEL transacts the mortgage products directly; whilst the credit products are provided in conjunction with delegated partners through brokers.
-Mortgage products are now transacted through a newly created AmTrust Group MGA, Qualis U.K. Limited.
-The Company's target mortgage insurance channels are mainly small to medium-sized banks and building societies in the UK and globally through reinsurance contracts in non-EEA countries.
+Mortgage products are have been transacted through a newly created AmTrust Group MGA, Qualis U.K. Limited in 2021.
+AEL's target mortgage insurance channels are mainly small to medium-sized banks and building societies in the UK and globally through reinsurance contracts in non-EEA countries.
 AEL's target credit customers are consumers within the UK purchasing income protection products.
-Profitability in sub-segments has been steady.
-Because of the impacts of the COVID-19 pandemic, AEL reduced overall production within the mortgage insurance segment.

-The Company writes Surety business on an inward resinsurance basis from Latin America ('LATAM').
-In line with the Company's risk appetite both quota share and excess of loss reinsurance is used to protect the account.
+AEL writes Surety business on an inward resinsurance basis from Latin America (LATAM).
+In line with AEL's risk appetite both quota share and excess of loss reinsurance is used to protect the account.
 The account is overseen by a professional team including lawyers, economists and accountants.